- Classification: Full-time, Salaried, Exempt

 - Benefit eligible

-The Director of Philanthropy position is a salaried, exempt position that is eligible for defined benefits under the Fort Collins Museum of Discovery Nonprofit Partner.
+The Communications and Marketing Manager position is a salaried, exempt position that is eligible for defined benefits under the Fort Collins Museum of Discovery Nonprofit Partner.
 This position is eligible for 10 paid holidays, accrued personal time off and sick time.
 The nonprofit partner offers employee-sponsored health, dental and vision insurance; long-term and short-term disability; optional retirement plan; and employee assistance program.

-Interested applicants can send application materials to Co-Executive Director Laura Valdez at email@example.com.
-Applicants should be prepared to send a cover letter, resume and three professional references.
+Interested applicants can apply by filling out the Communications and Marketing Manager application at fcmod.org/jobs.
+Applicants should be prepared to upload a cover letter, resume, one writing sample, one communication sample of choice, and three professional references.
+If there is a need, materials can be submitted to Michael Allison, Director of Business Operations, at email@example.com.
 Applications will be reviewed, and selected candidates will be interviewed.
 Additional analysis may be conducted.
 Hiring is conditional upon a successful background check; additionally, a drug screening may be required.